VISIT DUBAI – TRAVEL TIPS FOR YOUR DUBAI TRIP

-More Dubai Trave Tips
+More Dubai Travel Tips

-- If you take medication, read this post on “Traveling to the Emirates with Medication” it will help you to find out what you are allowed to take and what not.
+- If you take medication, read this post on “Traveling to the Emirates with Medication” it will help you find out what you are allowed to take and what not.
 Find some unusual Dubai facts.

 - Alcohol is allowed in Dubai – however, only in certain hotels and restaurants.
-To be on the safe side, don’t take any bottles/glasses of alcohol and drink it on the streets
+To be on the safe side, don’t take any bottles/glasses of alcohol and drink it on the streets.

-- Nightlife is also big in Dubai – if you like to party, then Dubai is the perfect place for you (though you shouldn’t get totally drunk).
+- Nightlife is also big in Dubai – if you like to party, Dubai is the perfect place for you (though you shouldn’t get totally drunk).
 Here are my favorite places to visit in Dubai at night (though there are non-party places.

 - Use these free Dubai apps to plan your trip

-Areas in Dubai
+Neighborhoods in Dubai